ChrisMayfield/cspogil/CS0/README.md

 # About CS0

 This folder contains activities for CS 101 at James Madison University.
-101 is a survey course that uses Python and aligns with AP CS Principles.
+CS 101 is a survey course that provides a broad introduction to the field.

 Course website: https://w3.cs.jmu.edu/mayfiecs/cs101/

 # Contents

 Each subfolder contains the LaTeX source for the activity.
-Instructor's guides (content/process objectives, facilitation notes) are under development.
+Use the build.py script to compile student and teacher PDFs.

 1. [Introduction](Act01) -- hi-lo game, algorithms and complexity, fast vs easy
 2. [Data Storage](Act02) -- logic gates, digital circuits, binary and hexadecimal